christiantuyishime01/weather-dashboard/README.md

 Weather Dashboard Application
 A comprehensive weather application that provides real-time weather data and 5-day forecasts for cities worldwide.
 This application serves a practical purpose by helping users make informed decisions about their daily activities based on current weather conditions.

-Features
-•	Real-time Weather Data: Get current weather conditions for any city
+•	Real-time Weather Data: Get current weather conditions for any city.

 •	Location-based Weather: Use your current location to get local weather

 •	5-Day Forecast: View upcoming weather predictions

 •	Multiple Cities: Track weather for multiple cities simultaneously

 •	Unit Conversion: Switch between Celsius, Fahrenheit, and Kelvin

 •	Data Sorting: Sort by city name, temperature, or search time

 •	Data Filtering: Filter and search weather data

 •	Responsive Design: Works on desktop and mobile devices

-•	Error Handling: Graceful handling of API failures and invalid inputs API Used
+•	Error Handling: Graceful handling of API failures and invalid inputs

+API Used
 This application uses the OpenWeatherMap API (in demo mode for this assignment):
 •	API Documentation: https://openweathermap.org/api